Alpha-glucosidase inhibitor: Dosing

 Since alpha-glucosidase inhibitors are competitive inhibitors of digestive enzymes, they must be taken at the start of main meals to have maximal effect.
 Their effects on blood sugar levels following meals will depend on the amount of complex carbohydrates in the meal.

+Formulation

+The health benefits of a alpha-glucosidase-inhibiting herb powder were shown to be stronger when the powder is consumed orally dissolved in water as a beverage in comparison to its intake as ordinary hard gelatin capsules.

+The package insert of acarbose tablet lists two ways to take it: chewing it down with the first bites of food, or swallowing it some time before eating.
+With the same brand of acarbose tablet, chewing food appears effective than swallowing in combating the blood sugar rise from drinking sucrose water.

 Side effects and precautions

 Since alpha-glucosidase inhibitors prevent the degradation of complex carbohydrates into glucose, the carbohydrates will remain in the intestine.
 In the colon, bacteria will digest the complex carbohydrates, thereby causing gastrointestinal side effects such as flatulence and diarrhea.
 Since these effects are dose-related, it is generally advised to start with a low dose and gradually increase the dose to the desired amount.

-Pneumatosis cystoides intestinalis is another reported side effect.
+Pneumatosis intestinalis is another reported side effect.

-If a patient using an alpha-glucosidase inhibitor suffers from an episode of hypoglycemia, the patient should eat something containing monosaccharides, such as glucose tablets.
+If a patient using an alpha-glucosidase inhibitor suffers from an episode of hypoglycemia, the patient should eat something containing monosaccharides such as glucose tablets or a soft drink containing HFCS.
 Since the drug will prevent the digestion of polysaccharides (or non-monosaccharides), non-monosaccharide foods may not effectively reverse a hypoglycemic episode in a patient taking an alpha-glucosidase inhibitor.